pabtomas/dotfiles/rodeo/README.md

 ### 2. Because I think Zig could bring a lot new things to the DevOps community

 Here the scoop of the day: Rodeo does not have the ambition to compete with other Open Source containers orchestrators you can already find.
 But that is not the Rodeo point.
 I started this project with Zig because I did not find any DevOps tools written with.
 And I believe that Zig can.
-So this project is here to erase this mistake: Zig can also do great things for the DevOps community.
+So this project is here to fix this mistake: Zig can also do great things for the DevOps community.

 ## How to install it ?